Unfold our FTC disclosure melodrama here. The following article was last updated on Dec 13, 2022 ...

 All of these companies and others are poised to expand into worldwide markets with inexpensive products and ever increasing quality.
 Rider aids such as traction control, drive modes, advanced ABS and quick shifters will become more popular.
 Dynamic suspension will become more common as cost lowers due to production volume.

 Advances in engine technology will allow production of smaller displacement engines that produce sufficient power at lower costs.
 Turbo/superchargers are becoming more prevalent in the automotive industry as emissions and fuel economy regulations tighten.
 These technologies, combined with modern fuel and ignition management systems, allow smaller displacement engines to produce increased power with higher fuel mileage, lower emissions and lower weight.

 This technology will soon be common in the motorcycling world.
 Consider the possibility of a light, small displacement sport tourer with 100+ horsepower and 50+ MPG ... an intriguing concept.
 I predict there will be a huge (already occurring) shift from traditional sport touring motorcycles to what are now considered adventure bikes but that's a subject for another article.

 This article touches on many makes and models while providing a lot of detail but isn't intended to be all inclusive.
 While I believe most of the influential makes and models are represented, there are certainly others worthy of mention.
 Readers can argue (and rightly so) that their "Brand A, Model B" bike is the perfect sport touring motorcycle, possibly even the best ever.

 That's what makes this segment so interesting.
 Everyone has his or her own take on what defines a yet to be solidified genre.
 By all means, represent your definition by getting out for a ride!

 What's Your Ideal Sport Touring Motorcycle?

 There are many models to choose from.
 Which is your favorite?
 Is it converted or purpose built?
 Your input is invited.
-Post An Article!
+Leave a comment!